 YARS (Tyrosyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with YARS include charcot-marie-tooth disease, dominant intermediate c and intermediate charcot-marie-tooth neuropathy.
+Diseases associated with YARS include charcot-marie-tooth disease, dominant intermediate c and autosomal dominant intermediate charcot-marie-tooth disease type c.
 Among its related pathways are Gene Expression and tRNA Aminoacylation.
 GO annotations related to this gene include poly(A) RNA binding and signal transducer activity.

 UniProtKB/Swiss-Prot for YARS Gene